oliverselinger/db-evolve/README.md

 `V<Version>__<Description>.sql`

 `<Version>` must be an integer literal.
-This number is used to determine the order of execution (sorted numerically not lexicographically).
+This number is used to determine the order of execution.
+Files are sorted numerically, not lexicographically.

-Inside the file between each statement there must be at least one empty line.
-Empty lines are used to delimit the sql statements.

 3. Instantiate `DbEvolve`, which can then be used to start the migration of your database.